pixlsus/website/src/drafts/2016-04-29 Post LGM/index.md

 </figcaption>
 </figure>

-I was going to the pre-LGM photowalk again this year so this time I decided to pack some bigger off-camera lighting modifiers for everyone to play with.
+I was going to attend the pre-LGM photowalk again this year so this time I decided to pack some bigger off-camera lighting modifiers for everyone to play with.
 Here's a neat travelling photographer pro-tip: most airlines will let you carry on an umbrella as a "freebie" item.
 They just don't specify that it _has_ to be an umbrella to keep the rain off you.
 So I carried on my big Photek Softlighter II (luckily my light stands fit in my checked luggage).
-Just be sure not to leave it behind somewhere - which I was paranoid about for most of my trip.
+Just be sure not to leave it behind somewhere (which I was paranoid about for most of my trip).
 Luckily I was only changing planes in Atlanta.

 <figure>
 <img src='ATL.jpg' alt='Atlanta Airport International Terminal'>